Paramount Home Entertainment: Paramount Presents

-Paramount Presents is a series that showcased important classic titles from the Paramount and DreamWorks back catalogs, remastered for Blu-Ray and 4K Ultra HD, often with deluxe packaging and new bonus material.
+Paramount Presents is a series that showcased important classic titles from the Paramount and DreamWorks back catalogues, remastered for Blu-ray and 4K Ultra HD Blu-ray, often with deluxe packaging and new bonus material.
 The label debuted in 2020.

 Paramount Gateway Video

-Paramount Gateway Video is a sublabel of Paramount Home Video, releasing titles in the midprice range.
+Paramount Gateway Video is a sub-label of Paramount Home Video, releasing titles in the mid-price range.
 The label was originally formed in 1982.

+CBS Home Entertainmnent

+CBS Home Entertainment is a sub-label to mainly distribute CBS's library (CBS Studios, CBS Media Ventures, and their predecessor companies) on home media from 2000 to 2005 and 2019 onwards.

 Paramount Famous Productions (2007–2011)

 Paramount Famous Productions was a sub-label of PHE, handling films released exclusively to home video formats without a theatrical release.

 Peanuts Home Entertainment (1994–2007)

 Peanuts Home Entertainment (originally Peanuts Home Video until 2000) was a sub-label used under license from United Feature Syndicate to distribute episodes of The Charlie Brown and Snoopy Show and Peanuts specials, including Snoopy!
 The Musical, It Was My Best Birthday Ever, Charlie Brown and the then-annually-repeated specials Be My Valentine, Charlie Brown, It's the Easter Beagle, Charlie Brown, It's the Great Pumpkin, Charlie Brown, A Charlie Brown Thanksgiving, A Charlie Brown Christmas and Happy New Year, Charlie Brown.
 It was active from 1994 to 2007, when distribution transferred to Warner Home Video.